adventuraxolotl/adventuraxolotl_renpy/notes/Characters/Countess Newt.md

 A *little bit* of a plotter.

 See https://en.wikipedia.org/wiki/Effective_altruism.
 She believes that the best way to achieve gains for society is just to become rich and use those riches.

+### Affection Conversations
+1. Newt is concerned that she's using everyone around her.
+Player convinces her this is not the case.
+2. Newt is concerned that everyone around her is using her.
+Player convinces her this is not the case.